 Step 2: Installing MongoDB

-By default, the latest Mongodb package is already added in the Ubuntu repository.
-So, to install Mongodb, you can simply run the following command:
+By default, the latest MongoDB package is already added to the Ubuntu repository.
+So, to install MongoDB, you can simply run the following command:

 # apt-get install mongodb -y

-Next, to start the mongodb service and make it start automatically when the system reboots, run the below commands:
+Next, to start the MongoDB service and make it start automatically when the system reboots, run the following commands:

 # systemctl start mongodb